Qualities of a Leader

 There are rules that spread any withholding tax paid during the year as if it was paid evenly throughout the year….even if it was all paid in December.
 Many people use this rule to “back-end” withholding tax payments.
 Be very careful in using this rule to avoid penalties.
 The I.R.S. has been trying to get it revoked for years.
 Even if this rule can be used to avoid Underpayment Penalties on the individual, using it incorrectly can result in Payroll Tax Penalties on the employer.
 So be careful.

 Easy, right?
 Nope.
 We spend a significant amount of time on these issue for our high-income clients as many have very spiky income.

 Oh, But There’s More!!

-The above rules are generally the same for the Franchise Tax Board regarding California Income
+The above rules are generally the same for the Franchise Tax Board regarding California Income Taxes.

-total, so it’s just a numbers game to “front-end” the payments… just because you didn’t have enough on your mind to think about.
+It still equals 100% in total, so it’s just a numbers game to “front-end” the payments… just because you didn’t have enough on your mind to think about.

 Update: For Tax Year 2009, new law change:

 For as long as I can remember, taxpayers making estimated tax payments paid in their taxes evenly over 4 quarters on 4/15, 6/15, 9/15, and 1/15 of the following year, at the rate of 25% for each payment of the required “safe” full-year estimated tax amount.
 There are exceptions, but the vast majority of people follow this rule.